antimof/UxPlay/README.txt

 default UDP port 5353 for mDNS requests, as loopback-based DNS-SD service is unreliable.

-If the UxPlay service is listed by avahi-browse, but is not seen by the client, the problem is likely to be a problem with the local network.
+If the UxPlay services are listed by avahi-browse as above, but are not seen by the client, the problem is likely to be a problem with the local network.

 ### 2. uxplay starts, but stalls after "Initialized server socket(s)" appears, *with the server name showing on the client* (but the client fails to connect when the UxPlay server is selected).